RobMeades/ioc-client/README.md

 This Internet of Chuffs client is designed to stream audio from an I2S microphone (e.g. the ICS43432 MEMS microphone) connected to a Raspberry Pi over a cellular interface to an [ioc-server](https://github.com/RobMeades/ioc-server).
 The instructions below cover the entire installation of the Raspberry Pi side of the system, including testing that the whole system works.

-# Linux Configuration
+# Initial Linux Configuration
 ## Raspbian
 First, load Raspbian into your Raspberry Pi.
-I used the minimal image, no desktop, and once I'd created the SD card I also created an empty file on the `boot` drive called `SSH` (all in caps, no extension); this switches on SSH so, provided you can determine what IP address the Pi has been allocated, you can do everything else from an SSH terminal (default username `pi` and default password `raspberry`).
+I used the minimal image, no desktop, and once I'd created the SD card I also created an empty file on the `boot` drive called `SSH` (all in caps, no extension); this switches on SSH so, provided you can determine what IP address the Pi has been allocated, you can do everything else from an SSH terminal (default user name `pi` and default password `raspberry`).

 ## Set Up A User
-Next, setup an admin user as follows:
+Next, set up an admin user as follows:

 `sudo adduser username`